 Goldberg became sold on the idea of SaaS when he saw his company's QuickBooks file displayed on a web browser in his home.

 "In the course of a five-minute phone conversation, that's where we dreamed up the idea of NetSuite," he said.
 "Let's make something that can help run a fast-growing business delivered over the web, and let's have it encompass front office and back office, your website, your employee information and your sales information."

 Ellison was sure that ERP applications would be delivered over the web for the foreseeable future, Goldberg said.

 "He used to joke that, 'This is how people are going to do business applications for the next thousand years,'" Goldberg said. "'I don't know what's going to happen after that but definitely for the next thousand years.'"

 A few months later, Benioff, who was still at Oracle, told Goldberg he planned to start a SaaS-based company focused on sales.
 That company eventually became Salesforce.
 Meanwhile, Oracle started experimenting with its own SaaS called Oracle Business Online, Goldberg said.
 The vendor soon began rebuilding its on-premises ERP, E-Business Suite and other business applications from scratch, later developing the Fusion applications that make up today's Oracle ERP Cloud.

 NetSuite's customers are mostly SMBs that have reached the limits of their accounting packages.

 "They don't have any kind of holistic view of what's going on in their business," Goldberg said.
 "That's sort of what ERP is all about, you know.
 It's about a holistic view of your resources and then being able to plan effectively."

-The second and final part of the series examines the successes and failures of the past decade of ERP evolution, the state of the art in 2019 and where today's leading edge may take ERP in the near future.
+The second and third parts of the series examine the successes and failures of the past decade of ERP evolution, the state of the art in 2019 and where today's leading edge may take ERP in the near future.